Outstanding student-athletes will be honored at 46th annual Scholar-Athlete Dinner

 In the fall of 2003, Alice Jamen, McDonald's All-American Marscilla Packer and McDonald's All-American Nominee Tamarah Riley committed to Ohio State and joined sophomore transfer Tia Battle to comprise Foster's second recruiting class.

-First Year as Buckeye Head coach
+First Year as Buckeye Head Coach

 During the 2002-03 season, two Buckeye players were named Big Ten player of the week for the first time since the 1994-95 season, two games took place in historic St. John Arena and senior Courtney Coleman, a WBCA/Kodak All-America Honorable Mention selection, was drafted as the first pick of the second round to the WNBA's Connecticut Sun.
 Coleman won the NCAA field-goal percentage title and sophomore Caity Matter was given the 2003 Edward S. Steitz Award, which is given to the best 3-point shooter in the country.
 Additionally, Coleman, Matter and freshman Kim Wilburn received an abundance of all-conference accolades.

-Sophomore transfer Michelle Muñoz joined McDonald's All-Americans in Jessica Davenport and Brandie Hoskins and the 2003 Dispatch/Agonis Club Co-Player of the Year Stephanie Blanton as Foster's inaugural recruiting class at Ohio State.
+Michelle Muñoz joined McDonald's All-Americans in Jessica Davenport and Brandie Hoskins and the 2003 Dispatch/Agonis Club Co-Player of the Year Stephanie Blanton as Foster's inaugural recruiting class at Ohio State.
 Joe Smith, director of Women's Basketball News Service, tabbed Foster's first recruiting class as "one of the top two or three classes in the country."

 Prior to Ohio State